A practical guide to using the Zendesk Answer Bot to suggest articles before agent handoff in 2026

 Zendesk's Flow Builder includes a "Preview" button that allows you to simulate customer interactions.
 After deployment, monitor Zendesk analytics to track the bot's resolution rate and identify areas for improvement in your knowledge base or conversation flow.

-Yes, the standard Zendesk Answer Bot primarily relies on articles stored within your Zendesk Guide knowledge base.
-If information is in other systems like Google Docs or Confluence, it won't be accessible to the bot directly without advanced integrations or alternative AI solutions.
+Yes, the standard Zendesk Answer Bot works seamlessly with articles stored within your Zendesk Guide knowledge base.
+For information in other systems like Google Docs or Confluence, you can use advanced integrations or complementary AI solutions to expand its reach.